Lorenz curve: Definition and calculation

 where $\mu$ denotes the average.
 The Lorenz curve L(F) may then be plotted as a function parametric in x: L(x) vs. F(x).
 In other contexts, the quantity computed here is known as the length biased (or size biased) distribution; it also has an important role in renewal theory.

-Alternatively, for a cumulative distribution function F(x) with inverse x(F), the Lorenz curve L(F) is directly given by:
+Alternatively, for a cumulative distribution function F(x) with its inverse, the quantile function x(F), the Lorenz curve L(F) is directly given by: